allebb/conductor/README.md

 ####```conductor rollback {app name}```
 This is basically the opposite of ```conductor upgrade {app name}```, this uses that last snapshot that was automatically taken the last time that you preformed an ```conductor upgrade {app name}``` on your application.

-You'll be prompted to confirm that you wish to revert to the last database snapshot, it is recommended in most situations that you do this, if however you choose 'no' you will be given the option to run Laravel's migrate:rollback function instead!
+You will be prompted to confirm that you wish to revert to the last database snapshot, it is recommended in most situations that you do this, if however you choose 'no' you will be given the option to run Laravel's ``migrate:rollback`` function instead!

 ####```conductor depupdate {app name}```